 THE RED BULLETIN: What was the inspiration behind the theme for Luzia?
 Why Mexico?

 PATRICIA RUEL: Cirque always looks at exploring new and different horizons.
-With previous shows, we focused on different cultures in Brazil and Japan, so it was only natural for us to explore such a rich and deep culture like Mexico.
-In Luzia we look at Mexico and its history, the richness of the pre-hispanic culture, but also its modernity.
+With previous shows, we focussed on different cultures in Brazil and Japan, so it was only natural for us to explore such a rich and deep culture like Mexico.
+In Luzia we look at Mexico and its history, the richness of the pre-Hispanic culture, but also its modernity.

 What comes first in the creative process?

 After selecting the theme, we try to find a director that will connect with that theme.
 Our director, Daniele Finzi Pasca, lived in Mexico for over 10 years and has a deep connection with the country.
 Then, we build a creative team to dream up the show.
 Most of the time, all designers begin the process with visual and musical research on the different ideas we want to explore from the main theme.
 From there, the director and the writer build a storyline, and in parallel we develop the acrobatic skeleton to tell that story.